xpdota/triggevent-site/pages/Telesto-Support.md

 However, in Triggernometry, there's no direct integration between the two.
 It is entirely on the trigger dev to rewrite their trigger to use Telesto's party list instead.
 Same with markers - it's on the dev to do that.

 So how can this be done better?
+Triggevent provides a solid way to integrate with Telesto.

 ## Party List

-Triggevent has seamless integration of Telesto's party list.
+Triggevent has seamless integration of Telesto's party list functionality.
+This allows Triggvent's party list to be sorted correctly, and also account for disconnected players.

 ### As an End User